 with Hugh Arthur, Anita Davison, Glynn Holloway, Edward James, Nima Lee, Marg Roberts, Caroline Sanderson (chair), Jan Turk Petrie, & Debbie Young

 Readings & Performances – Methodist Chapel

-Themed groups of readings will take place all day in the Methodist Chapel from 11am until 4pm
+Themed groups of readings took place all day in the Methodist Chapel from 11am until 4pm

 - 11am Best of British (Chair – Barry Faulkner)

 with Ali Bacon, Lucienne Boyce, JJ Franklin, Melanie Golding, Nicola Kelsall, Alice Jolly & Jo Ullah